Code-Institute-Submissions/stream_1_project-1/README.md

 ## Project Brief
-This site is apart of the first Milestone Project for The Full Stack Web Developer Course that I am enrolled onto at The Code Institute.
+This site is my first Milestone Project for The Full Stack Web Developer Course that I am enrolled onto at The Code Institute.
 The Site was created for a 1960's Band called The Monkees.

 ### Technologies & Dependencies